 The Benchmark Statement for Computing specifies the range of skills and knowledge that should be incorporated in computing courses.
 This module encompasses cognitive skills in Computational Thinking, Modelling and Methods and Tools, Requirements Analysis and practical skills in specification, development and testing and the deployment and use of tools and critical evaluation in addition to providing useful generic skills for employment.

-Database architecture and functionality, data analysis and entity-relationship modelling
+Data analysis and entity-relationship modelling

-Normalisation to third normal form
+Normalisation (to third normal form)